Lessons From Peak Oil

 Linear extrapolation.
 The forecasts took current trends — extraction rates, discovery rates, decline curves of existing fields — and ran them forward as if the system would not notice being forecast.
 But an economy is not a projectile; it is a control system, dense with feedback loops.
 Every trend in it is the output of millions of agents responding to conditions, and when conditions change, the agents change, and the trend bends.
 Extrapolating the curve while ignoring the mechanism that generates the curve is the signature move of quantitative doomsaying: it produces charts that look rigorous precisely because they have removed everything that makes the system adaptive.

 Ignored price feedback.
-This is the specific feedback loop that did the most work, and it deserves its own entry because it is the market’s answer to scarcity operating exactly as designed.
+This feedback loop is the market’s answer to scarcity operating exactly as designed.
 As oil became scarcer relative to demand, its price rose.
 The rising price did three things simultaneously: it made previously uneconomic deposits worth developing, which expanded supply; it made alternatives — efficiency, substitutes, new extraction technology — worth investing in, which reduced dependence; and it made waste expensive, which curbed demand.
 A price is a distress signal broadcast to every entrepreneur on Earth, with a bounty attached.
 The peak-oil models treated the price as a passive symptom that would simply record the catastrophe.
 Instead it recruited the effort that prevented the catastrophe.
 Any doom model in which prices appear only as a measure of suffering, never as a cause of response, has amputated the mechanism that most often falsifies doom.

 Discounted adaptability.
 Beneath the other three errors sits an anthropological one: the models cast human beings as passive victims of scarcity, consuming blindly until the tank runs dry.
 Actual humans rerouted.
 They drilled sideways, fractured shale, redesigned engines, built renewables, changed commuting patterns, and did ten thousand smaller things no forecaster could have enumerated, because the response to a constraint is discovered under pressure, not deduced in advance.
 This is why the adaptability error cannot be patched by adding an “innovation term” to the model.
 The whole point of ingenuity is that its outputs are not predictable from its inputs; if they were, we would not need the ingenuity.
 A forecast that assumes people keep doing what they did when it made sense is a forecast about a species other than ours.